oliv-1990/HAPPY/README.md

 ## Overview:
 This capstone project explores how national happiness relates to key socio-economic development indicators across developed and developing countries from 2005 to 2022.
-By combining data from the World Happiness Report and the World Bank Development Indicators, the goal is to understand which factors most correlate citizens' well-being — and how these patterns vary globally.
+By combining data from the World Happiness Report and the World Bank Development Indicators, the goal is to understand which factors most correlate with citizens' well-being — and how these patterns vary globally.

 **Research Question:** Which development indicators are most strongly associated with national happiness across a diverse global sample of countries?